-- Place the endcap in position over the USB and ethernet connectors and secure with two screws through the holes in the bottom of the case. - Install the PiHat board by plugging it into the GPIO connector and over the 1 mm standoff.
-Install and tighten the plastic nut on the standoff - Place the other endcap in position and secure with two screws through holes in the bottom of the case.
+- Place the endcap in position over the USB and ethernet connectors and secure with two screws through the holes in the bottom of the case.
+DO NOT tighten these screws yet as you will need to manipulate this end cap to get the screws into the top holes later in this assembly. - Install the PiHat board by plugging it into the GPIO connector and over the 1 mm standoff.
+Install and tighten the plastic nut on the standoff - Place the endcap in position over the SMA connector and secure with two screws through holes in the bottom of the case. - Place the star lockwasher on the SMA connector with the teeth towards the endcap.
+Thread on the nut and tighten snugly.